-Here in part three of our ‘Deep Dive into Consulting’ series Aideen Murphy, Partner with Barden and expert in practice and tax careers, takes a closer look at financial services advisory.
+Here in part three of our ‘Deep Dive into Consulting’ series Aoibhín Byrne, Senior Associate, with our Dublin team and an expert in recently qualified practice and tax and careers, takes a closer look at financial services advisory.

 Dublin’s International Financial Services Centre (IFSC) was set up in the late 1980s and since then, has grown from strength to strength to establish itself as a geographical hub for global financial services business.
 These FS firms work across areas such as banking, asset financing, insurance, fund management, aircraft leasing and investment management.